aws/karpenter-provider-aws/designs/odcr.md

 The EC2NodeClass API allows selection on capacity reservations, which give additional options to the scheduler to choose from when launching instance types; however, it does not offer a mechanism to scope-down whether instances in a NodePool should only launch into an ODCR, fallback between a capacity reservation to on-demand if none is available, or fallback between a capacity reservation to spot and then finally to on-demand.
 There are effectively 3 options we could take to allow this kind of selection:

 1. Constrain a NodePool to only launch ODCR capacity when it references an EC2NodeClass that has `capacityReservationSelectorTerms`.
 Fallback to OD and to spot requires additional NodePools of lower weights
-2. Allow a NodePool to launch all types of capacity when `capacityReservationSelectorTerms` are provided, but create an additional `karpenter.k8s.aws/capacity-type` called `reservation`.
+2. Allow a NodePool to launch all types of capacity when `capacityReservationSelectorTerms` are provided, but create an additional `karpenter.k8s.aws/capacity-type` called `reserved`.
 A cluster admin could then select to support only launching ODCR capacity and falling back between ODCR capacity to on-demand capacity respectively. _NOTE: This option requires any applications (pods) that are using node selection on `karpenter.k8s.aws/capacity-type: "on-demand"` to expand their selection to include `reservation`_

    a.
 Only launch ODCR instances
    ```yaml